 Describe the BpS, including their nested states or succession classes.
 BpS can have up to five succession classes, each of which is described by its canopy height, canopy cover, and species composition.

 Use state-and-transition simulation modeling techniques to estimate how much of each succession class would have been on the landscape historically, (prior to European colonization).
-The estimated amount of each succession class depends on the natural disturbance regimes that the experts input into SyncroSim (just like you will be doing soon!).
+The estimated amount of each succession class depends on the natural disturbance regimes that the experts input into SyncroSim (just like you will be doing soon!
+See section below for information on SyncroSim).

-From 2015 to 2019, the Conservancy’s LANDFIRE team led a review of the models that resulted in updating content for over 300 of them.

 Each LANDFIRE BpS has a description document and a state-and-transition simulation model.

 BpS Descriptions